FIRPTA can significantly diminish returns on investments to foreign investors!

 Let’s work together.

-You want an M&A tax expert who gets it.
-A commercially minded expert who understands deals, not just taxes.
+You want an M&A expert who gets it.
+A commercially minded expert who understands deals.
 A partner who shares your drive for minimizing risk, maximizing value, and accelerating returns.

 That’s Leo Berwick.
 The first call you make for any deal.